LagoLunatic/GCFT/README.md

 * Dump all BTI images in a GCM or a RARC to a folder as PNG
 * Edit the header attributes of BTI images (e.g. image format, palette format, wrapping, filter mode)
 * View and extract the images contained in GameCube banner files (.bnr)
-* Extract and replace the BTI textures embedded in J3D BDL and BMD models and BMT material tables, and JPC particle archives
+* Extract and replace the BTI textures embedded in J3D BMD and BDL models, BMT material tables, and JPC particle archives
+* Edit various attributes in BMD/BDL models (such as MAT3 material properties)
+* Visual previews of BMD/BDL 3D models that update in real time as the model's materials are edited
 * Import a folder of particle files onto an existing JPC, adding/overwriting all the particles from the folder to the JPC
 * Viewing DOL executable sections, and converting between offsets within the DOL file and RAM addresses in the game's memory
 * Compress and decompress Yaz0 and Yay0 files